ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2023-08-09-look-back-on-my-career.md

 I learned how to write good feedback and how to ask for feedback.
 Thinking in long term, this is perhaps the most important skill I acquired.

-## Sanoma Media Finland
+## Next steps

-I'm starting as Senior Developer at Sanoma Media Finland in 2023.
+I'm starting as Senior Developer in a large Finnish media company in 2023.

 **What I expect**

-I expect to have a sense of purpose being part of free media and a media house known for high-quality journalism.
+I expect to have a sense of purpose being part of free media and high-quality journalism.
 I expect to learn how to build robust and maintainable event-driven systems.
 I expect to learn more about real-time machine learning and recommendation systems.
 I expect to learn how to focus on outcomes instead of outputs.
 I expect to get to know great people and learn from them.

 **What happened**